simphotonics/generic_enum/README.md

 }
 ```

-## Generic Enum as Annotations
+## Generic Enums as Annotations

-`GenericEnum`s have a constant constructor and as such can be used as *annotations*.
+`GenericEnum` classes have a constant constructor and as such can be used as *annotations*.
 Annotations are commonly found in source code generating libraries.

 Since generic enums are normal classes they can contain